FAQs with Travel ICU Nurse Imaris

 Do your research.
 When you are negotiating for higher pay, you have to know what is available and what is out there. so you can speak to your recruiter and compare the offer they are currently giving you.

 Be firm.
 If you know what you want to get paid hourly, make sure that is something you are transparent with from the very beginning.
 Also, make sure you do research on your agency.
-Right now I am working with Nurses PRN.
+Right now I am working with PRN Healthcare.
 They always makes sure every time I’m being extended or offered a contract my rate matches the rate the facility is currently offering to all of their travelers.
 Make sure you have a list of questions about pay before you hop on the call with your recruiter.
 So all your questions are answered.

 Remember, you are your own independent contractor as a travel nurse.
 There’s always another facility or another contract out there.
 So when negotiating pay, remember you are worth it!
 100%!
 Don’t forget that.